Conserving Canada's grasslands

 Globally, grasslands are faced with continuing habitat loss, fragmentation and desertification.
 These impact both biodiversity and people who rely on healthy grasslands for their livelihood.
 More than 50 per cent of the world’s temperate grasslands have been converted to crops and other land uses.
 Much of what remains is intensively grazed by livestock; they replaced what were some of the planet’s greatest concentrations of wild grazing animals, such as plains bison.

 In Canada, grasslands include the vast prairies that stretch from Manitoba into Alberta.
 Large areas of grassland also occur in central British Columbia.
-Smaller pockets of prairie and savannah habitats can be found in Ontario and the western part of Vancouver Island.
+Smaller pockets of prairie and savannah habitats can be found in Ontario and the eastern part of Vancouver Island.

 Protecting the prairies